wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The method uses local flag `wbSent` to track whether a write back, dirty or clean, is sent.
 In all cases, the state will transit to `I`.

-If eviction on the tag entry is performed, the corresponding entry in the data array is also evicted to maintain the inclusiveness of the data array by the directory array.
+If eviction on the directory entry is performed, the corresponding entry in the data array is also evicted to maintain the inclusiveness of the data array by the directory array.
 Also note that the non-inclusive cache supports sending data from either the data array, or from the MSHR, using helper functions `sendWritebackFromCache()` and `sendWritebackFromMSHR()`, respectively.